- Ages Eligible for Study

-- At the discretion of the multidisciplinary committee consisting of medical and
+- At the discretion of the multidisciplinary committee consisting of medical and program

 - All children will be officially enrolled and will have an NIH Clinical Center Patient

 Care Number.
-The enrollment of a child, signing of protocol consent, and completion
+The enrollment of a child, signing of protocol consent, and completion of

-be done over the phone after the paperwork has been mailed to the parent/guardian.
+done over the phone after the paperwork has been mailed to the parent/guardian.

 Extenuating circumstances would include a last minute application to camp after the

 trip for camp screenings in Norfolk or Richmond has been completed.